StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 <img src="./img/r-package-logo.png" width="150px" align="left" style="margin-right:20px;" />

-> "If you have more than two functions in your project then you should consider making an R package."
+> "If you have more than two functions in your project then you should consider making an R package. – Anonymous"

 Hadley Wickham brings up the point that packages conform to a standard, so you do not have to think about structuring your work and they save you time because of all the tools made to support you while making a package.